Welcome to today's edition of the Rush 24-7 podcast.

 This is the largest free education institution in the world.

-I don't know what this is other than just sheer incompetence, but what I want to what I want to say about this flap yesterday with the Barack the Magic Negro song and the television station Sacramento Channel 13.
+I did about 17 minutes there talking about this, I don't know what this is other than just sheer incompetence, but what I want to say about this flap yesterday with the Barack the Magic Negro song and the television station of Sacramento Channel 13, I'm actually feeling sorry for these people today.

-They they still can get nothing right.
+They still can get nothing right.

-And I as I told the audience on KFPK this morning, I remember when I lived out there, local television news was huge, and it was respected, and the people, uh the anchors and the reporters uh were all very well credentialed and uh I mean it was must viewing.
+And as I told the audience on KFBK this morning, I remember when I lived out there, local television news was huge and it was respected.

-It's it's breathtaking how incompetent these people are.
+It's breathtaking how incompetent these people are.

 They had a whole day yesterday to get this right, and they still don't have it right.

-Oh, we were we just saw this in the newspaper and we thought we'd ask the question.
+Oh, we just saw this in the newspaper.

-I attack folks, I didn't attack them yesterday.
+Folks, I didn't attack them yesterday.

 I destroyed them.